marcduez/graphql-validation-directives/README.md

 **regex and regexFlags**

-A regular expression (and optionally flags) that must match the provided value.
+Throws if the string does not match the provided regular expression pattern.
+If flags are provided, they are used.

 ```gql
 input Mutation1Input {